Card counting has been around since the 1950s. But wasn’t popularised as a method of beating the Blackjack table until the 1960s.

-The book highlighted that it was possible for a clever player to actually gain a greater advantage over the casino at blackjack.
-It is one of the most popular ways to win at the game and many people swear by it.
+The book emphasised that a skilled player could actually outdo the casino and gain an upper hand at blackjack.
+Letting you in on the secret to beating the house shows that intelligence, rather than just luck, plays a major role in the game.
+It is one of the most popular ways to win at the game, and many people swear by it.

 Simply put, card counting is a counting system used to keep track of the ratio of high to low cards in a deck.
-This is now used as the basis for most card counting strategies used in blackjack today.
-More recently the system was used and improved upon by the famous MIT blackjack card counting team who took many of the top Vegas casinos for millions and had their exploits turned into a major motion film (21) starring Kevin Spacey.
+This is now used as the basis for most card-counting strategies used in blackjack today.
+More recently, the system was used and improved upon by the famous MIT blackjack card counting team.

 A deck of cards has 52 cards in total.
-The deck is then divided into four distinct sections, each section having a specific value attached to the cards in that section.
+The deck is then divided into four distinct sections, each with a specific value attached to the cards in that section.